,br>

 THESPINA: No.

-CONSTANTINE: If the townspeople see you here, they'll cut your hair again.
+CONSTANTINE: If the townspeople see you here, they'll cut your hair

 THESPINA: Hah!
 I'm not going home.
 I'm tired of being a good girl.